Easily complete your application with our UAV Sensors.

-Simple and Reliable Interface.
 Our free-running operation simplifies user code and setup.
 Our UAV ultrasonic sensors are designed to be low-cost so users can implement several ultrasonic sensors onto a single airframe.
 This gives the UAV a wider field of view using the data output from the ultrasonic sensors.
 Customer satisfaction is our first priority — including product selection, design, development, ordering, shipping, and technical support.
 Ordering is easy through our online store or customers can purchase from one of our many distributors worldwide.
-MaxBotix Inc., offers hundreds of easy-to-use ultrasonic distance sensors across 18 product lines.
+MaxBotix Inc. offers hundreds of easy-to-use ultrasonic distance sensors across 18 product lines.

 Low-Cost, Easy-to-Use UAV Ultrasonic Sensors

 MaxBotix’s state-of-the-art UAV ultrasonic sensors are proven to give you the best results and value for your UAV and a wide variety of applications.
 Below are some of the benefits our UAV ultrasonic sensors have to offer:

 - Resolution of 1 cm

 - 42kHz ultrasonic sensor measures distance to objects

 - RoHS Compliant

 - Maximum Range of 765 cm (300 inches) or 1068 cm (420 inches)

 - Real-time automatic calibration (voltage, humidity, ambient noise)